hbz/lobid-resources/README.md

 Two possible outcomes:

-- **BUILD SUCCESS**: the tested resources don’t reflect the changes.
+- **BUILD SUCCESS**: the tested resources don't reflect the changes.
   In this case you should add an Alma-MARC-XML resource to [src/test/resources/alma-fix/](https://github.com/hbz/lobid-resources/blob/master/src/test/resources/alma-fix) that *would* reflect your changes.

 <!-- -->

-- **BUILD FAILURE**: the newly generated data isn’t equal to the test resources.
+- **BUILD FAILURE**: the newly generated data isn't equal to the test resources.
   This is a good thing because you wanted the change.